What you should know

 What will happen:

-- Your caregiver will return your reattached ileum to your abdomen through the cut.
-The body tissue layers where your stoma came through will be closed with stitches.
-A drain (thin rubber tube) may be placed under your skin to drain fluid from around your cut.
-The drain will be removed when your cut stops draining.
-Your skin may be closed with stitches or staples.
-Your caregiver may also leave some or all of the skin cut open to heal on its own.
-Your wound (surgery site) may be covered with a bandage.
+- Your caregiver will place your reattached intestines back into your abdomen through the incision.
+He will close the opening on your abdomen with stitches.
+He may place a drain under your skin to remove extra fluid.
+He may also leave part or all of your skin open to heal on its own.
+Your wound may be covered with a bandage.

 After your surgery: